 - the frequency and consistency of bowel movements

 - if blood is present in the stool

 - if nausea and vomiting also occur

-People with diabetes might find it difficult to prevent diarrhea, as complications such as autonomic neuropathy require wide-ranging, on-going management.
+People with diabetes might find it difficult to prevent diarrhea, as complications such as autonomic neuropathy require wide-ranging, ongoing management.

-However, the following steps might reduce the risk or impact of diarrhea symptoms:
+The following steps might reduce the risk or impact of diarrhea symptoms:

 - Hand rub: Use an antibacterial hand rub when soap and water is unavailable.
 This can reduce the risk of diarrhea from bacterial causes.

 People with long-term diarrhea should track their symptoms and discuss them with a doctor to determine and treat the underlying cause.

 What are the main differences between diabetic diarrhea and other types?

 Other types of diarrhea may be more easily treatable and temporary than diabetic diarrhea.